Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Experiments and Analysis

 \begin{itemize}[leftmargin=0.5cm, itemindent=0cm] \item \textbf{w/o video rec prompt:} “You are watching a video.
 Write one coherent paragraph describing the scene, people or objects, main actions, and the style or type.” \item \textbf{w/ video rec prompt:} “You are watching \textbf{a micro-video on a social media platform}.
 Please analyze the video content for application in a \textbf{micro-video recommendation system}.
 Write one coherent paragraph describing the scene, people or objects, main actions, and the style or type.” \end{itemize}

-Experimental results demonstrate that adding an explicit recommendation oriented prompt consistently improves performance across all evaluation metrics (H@10, N@10, H@20, N@20).
-This finding indicates that task-specific prompts can effectively guide the LVLM to generate representations that better align with the needs of micro-video recommendation systems.
-Our results not only highlight the value of prompt engineering in generative tasks, but also demonstrate its significant potential for adapting LVLM-derived representations to discriminative downstream tasks such as recommendation.
+Experimental results show that explicit recommendation-oriented prompts consistently improve performance across all metrics.
+This confirms that task-specific prompts effectively align LVLM representations with the discriminative nature of recommendation tasks, highlighting the critical role of prompt engineering in bridging generative models and downstream applications.